Skip to main content

 Processors

-Processors operate on events in numerical order.
-If you add an attribute in one processor, a subsequent processor in the same pipeline can refer to it.
+• Processors operate on an event in numerical order.
+When one processor adds an attribute to an event, a subsequent processor can refer to the attribute.

 The following diagram shows an example pipeline that does the following:

-• Extracts text from the event message (_log) using a regular expression and assigns it to a user attribute named realm.
+1. Extracts text from the event message using a regular expression and assigns it to a user attribute named realm.

-• Deletes the environment and status event attributes.
+3. Deletes the userid and status event metadata.

 Example pipeline